youMetTem/LJvsHardSphereSimulationModel/README.md

 3. Discrete Time Steps ($dt$): Set as 0.2 factor of the time interval particle takes to move with displacement equals to its radius.
 Preventing unexpected particle tunnelling from excessive initial $dt$.

 #### Kinetic Simulation (Lennard-Jones Potential Model)
-As the Lennard-Jones Potential model incorporates attractive and repulsive forces, depending on distant between every particle, each particle would exhibit non-constant acceleration over time.
+As the Lennard-Jones Potential model incorporates attractive and repulsive forces, depending on distance between every particle, each particle would exhibit non-constant acceleration over time.
 [Previous project's](https://github.com/youMetTem/NumericalMBPDFreconSimulation/tree/main?tab=readme-ov-file#kinematics-simulation) quadrature method of Euler forward integration will not be appropriate for this, so I utilize the **Velocity Verlet Algorithm** which offers greater energy stability instead.

 The **Velocity Verlet Algorithm** consists of two recursive equation ($VV1, VV2$):